msvana/mithryl-rag/LOG.md

 Given that the RAG tool seems to provide reasonable answers, I'll now spend some time writing a README.
 Then, just make things a bit more interesting, I'll also look into extracting images.

+# 6

+I've implemented turning images into text and adding them to the vector store.
+I used the recently released `ministral-3:3b model`.
+I originally started with QWEN, but it regularly got stuck.
+Ministral seems to work fine.

+The RAG tool was able to answer a test question about an image and I am quite happy about that.

+I still need to write some tests for this part.

+I am replacing the images in the extracted markdown with placeholders containing the image ID.
+I could introduce a tool that would get the contents of a specific image.

+I've also started using Ollama for embeddings.
+This solution uses less memory and reduces the number of dependecies - I don't need to install `sentence-transformers` and `PyTorch` anymore.and

+As the next step I'll do some refactoring and think about introducing a basic benchmarking script.
+I am thinking about taking the example questions, answering them manually and then using a metric like BLEU to compare the answers.

+Using this benchmark, I could try different models like Ministral, some smaller Llama, or somethinng like that.